Astros vs. Red Sox Player Props Betting Odds

 MLB Props Today: Houston Astros

-- The Astros will hand the ball to Cristian Javier (8-2) for his 24th start of the season.
+- The Astros' Justin Verlander (8-6) will make his 20th start of the season.

-- In 23 starts this season, he's earned a quality start in nine of them.
+- He has started 19 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 10 of them.

-- Javier has started 23 games this season, and he's lasted five or more innings 18 times.
-He averages 5.3 innings per appearance.
+- Verlander has pitched five or more innings in 12 straight games and will look to extend that streak.

-- He has one appearance with no earned runs allowed in 23 chances this season.
+- He has made 19 appearances and finished three of them without allowing an earned run.

 |Opponent